chriscarty00/edge-developer.de-DE/microsoft-edge/windows-runtime/using-the-windows-runtime-in-javascript.md

 ---
-title: Verwenden der Windows-Runtime in JavaScript ms.custom: '' ms.date: 07/29/2020
+title: Using the Windows Runtime in JavaScript ms.custom: '' ms.date: 07/29/2020
 ms.prod: microsoft-edge